euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Download/readme.md

         |
         +-- Sample Code/...

+2. Check the version of the privacy agreements module.

+    The required version number appears as a suffix to the .aar file in the Libs/AWPrivacy/ sub-directory.

+    For example, the path in the 21.7 SDK download is:
+    `IntegrationGuideForAndroid/Download/Android SDK v21.7/Libs/AWPrivacy/AWPrivacy-21.5.1.aar`
+    The privacy agreements module has 21.5.1 as its version number.

-2. Set the version in the build configuration.
+3. Set the versions in the build configuration.

     The project build.gradle file, [Apps/build.gradle](../Apps/build.gradle),
-    defines an `ext` variable, `airwatchVersion` with the version.
+    defines `ext` variables, `airwatchVersion` and `privacyVersion`, with the versions.

-    Update the value of that variable if you are using a different version to the one in the revision controlled file.
+    Update the values of the variables if you are using different versions to those in the revision controlled file.

-    Look for this code:
+    Look for code like the following.

         ext {
-            airwatchVersion = '20.11'
+            airwatchVersion = '21.7'
+            privacyVersion = '21.5.1'

             ...
         }